 Our Story

-At five years old, Rachel learned to glean after a local farmer offered to pay her twenty-five cents for every pail of berries she picked.
-That small experience left a lasting impression: good food should never go to waste, and communities become stronger when people help care for one another.
+At seven years old, Rachel learned to glean after a local farmer noticed the desperate need in her home and offered to pay her twenty-five cents for every pail of berries she picked.
+That experience planted a seed that would shape much of her life: abundance exists all around us, but it often needs helping hands to reach the people who need it.

 We believe: